ndoroe/my-tube/QUICK_START.md

 - Drag and drop a video file or click to browse
 - Add title, description, category, and tags
 - Click "Upload Video"
+- **Note**: Video uploads are now working correctly after JWT authentication fixes

 ### 5. Watch Processing
 - Videos are processed automatically in the background
 - Multiple resolutions are generated (360p, 720p, 1080p, 4K)
 - You can monitor progress on the video page
+- Processing is handled by Celery workers for optimal performance

 ## 📱 Using the Platform